-Effective December 3, 2021, the disclosure under "Investment Objective" in the Fund's Prospectus is deleted and replaced with the following.
+1. The disclosure under "Investment Objective" in the Prospectus is deleted in its entirety and replaced with the following:

-The KraneShares European Carbon Allowance Strategy ETF (the "Fund") seeks to provide investment results that, before fees and expenses, track the price and yield performance of the IHS Markit Carbon EUA Index (the "Index").
+The KraneShares Global Carbon Offset Strategy ETF (the "Fund") seeks to provide investment results that, before fees and expenses, tracks the performance of the S&P GSCI Global Voluntary Carbon Liquidity Weighted Index (the "Index"), which is an index comprised of futures contracts on voluntary carbon offset credits which represent projects that seek to reduce the impact of greenhouse gas emissions in an effort to curb climate change.